 History of HCM

-In 1977, I brought some folks to Fonds-Parisien where I preached the first message in a flea market.
-I spoke about God’s love for humankind.
-A witch doctor was sitting about 40 to 50 feet away from where I stood.
-After I spoke, he called to me and I went to him.
-He said, and I quote , “Today I hear someone speak about the love of God.
-When the evangelicals come here, they curse witch doctors out and insult them.
-We run them out with rocks.”
-But he listened when I spoke.
-That was the open door for us to start the work in that area.
-I called for my brother Thomas to come and lead the work in evangelism and education while Betty and I traveled there every week to lead mobile clinics.
-That was the basis of the evangelistic work that was to take place in Fonds-Parisien.
-This campus now contains a church, a hospital (that will soon be expanded), a school, a woodworking shop, a peanut butter factory, a youth center, a large guesthouse for mission teams, and an apartment building.
-An orphanage is to be built soon.
+That was the open door for us to start the mission work in Fond-Parisien.
+Etienne called for his brother Thomas to come and lead the work in evangelism and education while he and his wife, Betty, traveled every week to lead mobile clinics.
+These are the humble beginnings of the evangelistic work that was to take place in Fonds-Parisien.
+The HCM campus now contains a church, a hospital, a surgical center, a school, a woodworking shop, a peanut butter factory, a youth center, a large guesthouse for mission teams, and an apartment building.

 On top of these two main campuses, there are other campuses that include 57 churches and 12 sponsorship schools that operate under the auspices of the mission.
-Due to government regulations that require upgrades of buildings and higher pay for teachers, by next year the mission will have to reduce their number of schools due to our incapacity to meet a higher standard.
 The other areas where we are working are Simonette, La Croix Perisse, Thoman, Chapotin, Bois Galette, Maingrette, Bertrand, Fonds-Verrettes, Fonds- Cheval, Drouillard, Mais-Gaté, Primitive, L’Artibonite, Peredo, Nan Plaisir, Pays-Pourri, Nan Boulay, Beudet, Rue Tiremasse, and La Tremblay.